Eyebrow Wax Burn Compensation

 Types of eyebrow waxing injuries

-There a number of different injuries that can arise following eyebrow waxing, including
+There are a number of different injuries that can arise following eyebrow waxing, including

 - Allergic reactions to the wax used